e-p-armstrong/ts-logistic-regression/README.md

 I made this primarily to reinforce my understanding of basic machine learning concepts, but if you want to use it to run logistic regression on the web, that's OK with me.

+Included with the main.ts file is some code that performs logistic regression, using this API, on the highly-popular heart disease dataset.
+This serves as sort-of a proof-of-concept/benchmark, and was coded in about two minutes.
+Please don't hold its crudeness against the rest of the project